 reaction formation as a defense mechanism. - Juni S.

 Among the defense mechanisms, reaction formation is presented as the most stable, pervading the entire personality structure.
 The source of the defensive energy is explored within the context of drive theory, paralleling superego development and the processes of functional autonomy of other drive derivatives.
 The dynamics of balancing affect against behavior are analyzed with reference to the adaptive function of compulsion.
 Reaction formation is shown to relate closely to repression in its capacity for comprehensive impulse negation. the centrality of reaction formation within the constellation of anal characterology is underlined.

 Reaction Formulation: A Bibliography. - Pedrini, D. T.; Pedrini,

 Reaction formation was studied by Sigmund Freud.
 This defense mechanism may be related to repression, substitution, reversal, and compensation.
 Alfred Adler considered compensation a basic process in his individual psychology.
 Anna Freud discussed some defense mechanisms, and Bibring, Dwyer, Huntington, and Valenstein discussed many, many defense mechanisms.
 However, little experimental research has actually been done with reaction formation.
-As with most defense mechanisms, it is difficult to include in the investigations both the Freudian conceptualizations and the experimental controls.
-This bibliography concerns itself with work on reaction formation from the 1930's to the middle 1960's.